joshuadavidthomas/django-language-server/README.md

 ### Testing and Documenting Editor Setup

 The server has only been tested with Neovim.
 Documentation for setting up the language server in other editors is sorely needed, particularly VS Code.
-However, any editor that has [LSP client](https://langserver.org/#:~:text=for%20more%20information.-,LSP%20clients,opensesame%2Dextension%2Dlanguage_server,-Community%20Discussion%20Forums) support would be welcome.
+However, any editor that has [LSP client](https://langserver.org/#:~:text=for%20more%20information.-,LSP%20clients,opensesame%2Dextension%2Dlanguage_server,-Community%20Discussion%20Forums) support should work.

+If you run into issues setting up the language server:

+1. Check the existing documentation in `docs/editors/`
+2. [Open an issue](../../issues/new) describing your setup and the problems you're encountering
+   - Include your editor and any relevant configuration
+   - Share any error messages or unexpected behavior
+   - The more details, the better!

 If you get it working in your editor:

 1. Create a new Markdown file in the `docs/editors/` directory (e.g., `docs/editors/vscode.md`)
 2. Include step-by-step setup instructions, any required configuration snippets, and tips for troubleshooting

+Your feedback and contributions will help make the setup process smoother for everyone! 🙌

 ### Feature Requests